Before we get into the main course, let’s remind ourselves what we’re talking about.

 Do you ever consider how sometimes the most minor changes can have the most significant impact?
 Many business operators think one-dimensionally when it comes to creating a profitable and productive operation.
 Keep costs low, earn a steady increase in revenue, and...

-A company like Siemens is world renowned.
-Our article shows you how Siemens generated leads in the field.
+A company like Siemens is world-renowned.
+Our article shows you how Siemens generated leads with their field staff.
 It all starts with in-field employees and technicians that know the customer best.
 The ones installing and maintaining equipment.
-Over years of tailoring a...
+Over years of...